utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

 	1. Use the GUI create a new collection.
 (Add collection item to top-level.)
 	2. If you make this new collection under "top-level", the parent collection is "islandora".
 	3. Name the pid for your collection "islandora:ETD"
-	4. The child name space will be "ETD"
+	4. The child namespace will be "ETD"
 	5. The content model for this collection should be islandora:sp_pdf
 	6. The collection name can be "ETD Collection".
 This does not affect the drush commands.